GPUOpen-Tools/radeon_developer_panel/docs/source/index.rst

 The raytracing UI has the following elements:

 - **Capture scene** - Captures a scene and writes to disk

+- **Delay capture** - If this is enabled, pressing the capture scene button or triggering the hotkey will first wait the entered number of milliseconds before capturing.

 - **Recently collected scenes** - Displays any recently collected scenes found in the output directory